Illimag/lead-generator-automailer/README.md

 This system requires File Locking functionality, to allow for multiple programs to write to one file.

-Currently it is implemented with portalocker, which is a cross-platform file locking dependency for Windows and Unix.
+Currently it is implemented with Portalocker, which is a cross-platform file locking dependency for Windows and Unix.

 This system heavily relies on Rotating Proxies, which is a service that changes the IP Address of the machine with each request to the Craigslist servers.